wbrakowski/AL-Navigator/README.md

 CodeAction for AL0118: Automatic local variable declaration of all standard tables, pages and reports (also objects from workspace files).

-Use the Quick Fix lamp (Ctrl + .) to automatically add variables
+Use the Quick Fix lamp (Ctrl + .) to automatically add variables.

 Update 08.05.2020: Massive improvement of this feature through better recognition of relevant lines where it can be applied.